Mohammad Shahcheraghi: Politics and views

-After the resignation of Abbas Ali Akhtari in 2003, Ali Khamenei chose Shahcheraghi to replace him as the representative of the Surpeme Leader of Iran in Semnan province.
+After the resignation of Abbas Ali Akhtari in 2003, Ali Khamenei chose Shahcheraghi to replace him as the representative of the Supreme Leader of Iran in Semnan province.
 He was also the Imam of Friday Prayer in Semnan.
 He held those positions until 2021, where he resigned and was replaced by Morteza Motei by Ali Khamenei.
 He was elected by the people of Semnan province to represent them in the 2006 and 2016 elections for the Assembly of Experts.
 He currently retains that position.

 He has spoken out about the water issues in Semnan, and urged the management to fulfil the needs and satisfactions of the people.
 He also urged the protestors during the 2021 Khuzestan protests to not "fall into the trap of the enemies" i.e. the oppositions of the Iranian Government.

 He has also stated that having good hygiene and abiding by health and safety guidelines is an "Islamic Duty".
 He urged the people of Semnan to follow the health and safety precautions of COVID-19.